seyerjo/fa2trakt/docs/10_code_style_guide.md

 - Separate background/content/popup scripts
 - Use message passing for inter-component communication
 - Follow least privilege for permissions
-- Use `chrome.storage` for state management
+- Use `chrome.storage` for state management if needed

 ## 6. Security Requirements

 - Implement HTTPS for all network requests
 - Sanitize inputs with DOMPurify
 - Validate external data
-- Use `chrome.storage` instead of globals
+- Use `chrome.storage` instead of globals if needed
 - Proper error handling and logging

 ## 7. Documentation Standards